davpoolechem/JuliaChem.jl/docs/src/index.md

 ## Running JuliaChem

 The first step to running JuliaChem is generating an input file to process.
-The input file is a .json Julia file.
+The input file is a .json file.
 It contains variables that serve as "flags" that control specific parts of the calculation.
+Different sections of the json input file correspond to different groups of flags.
 Additionally, the input file contains the molecular coordinates of the system, as well as the atomic number of the atom associated with each set of coordinates.
 Optionally, the input file can also contain information to be